josecome/data_analysis/README.md

 # Data analysis content written in R and Pyton
 ------------------------------------------------------------------------------------------------------
-If you like to write code and scripts for data analysis you in the write place.
+If you like to write code and scripts for data analysis you are in the write place.
 Here you can find code and scripts written in **R** and **Python**.
 Enjoy!